-As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original zoning petition to request that the Town Board map the Project Site within the Town's existing R-MF-SCH Zoning District.
+Response 2-3: As discussed in FEIS Chapter 1, "Project Description," in response to evolving market needs as well as comments received on the DEIS, the Applicant has amended its original petition to request that the Town Board map the Senior Housing Portion of the Site within the Town's existing R-MF-SCH Zoning District, and map the Townhouse Portion of the Site within the Town's existing R-MF-A Zoning District.
 The Applicant is no longer proposing text changes to the DOB-20A Zoning District, and no adjacent sites in the DOB-20A district would be affected by the Applicant's amended petition.
-The Preferred Alternative will repurpose the Project Site's southernmost office building as approximately 50, 2-bedroom apartments in a multifamily building, and will construct approximately 125, 2-story, 2-bedroom townhouses.
-The occupancy of the apartments and the townhouses will be agerestricted (55+).
+The Preferred Alternative will repurpose the Project Site's southernmost office building as approximately 50, 2-bedroom apartments in an age-restricted (55+) multifamily building, and will construct approximately 125, 2-story, 3-bedroom townhomes.

-I didn't see any reference in the document to affordable housing, which also has to be complied with under the model ordinance.
-(Baroni\005)
+Comment 2-4: I didn't see any reference in the document to affordable housing, which also has to be complied with under the model ordinance.
+(Baroni_005)

-Similar to the DEIS Project, the Preferred Alternative would comply with Section 355-24(I)(1) of the Town Code and set aside affordable affirmatively furthering fair housing (AFFH) units.
-While the specific details would be refined as part of the site plan review process with the Planning Board, the code requires no less than ten (10) percent of the total units developed be AFFH units and marketed in accordance with the Westchester County Fair and Affordable Housing Affirmative Marketing Plan.

-The applicant should verify that sufficient space will be available to store recyclables under the County recycling program which includes plastics numbered 1 through 7.
+- Response 2-4: Similar to the DEIS Project, the Preferred Alternative would comply with Section 355-24(I)(1) of the Town Code and set aside affordable affirmatively furthering fair housing (AFFH) units.
+While the specific details would be refined as part of the site plan review process with the Planning Board, the code requires no less than ten (10) percent of the total units developed be AFFH units and marketed in accordance with the Westchester County Fair and Affordable Housing Affirmative Marketing Plan. - Comment 2-5: The applicant should verify that sufficient space will be available to store recyclables under the County recycling program which includes plastics numbered 1 through 7.
 County regulations for plastic recycling may be found at: http://environment.westchestergov.com.
 The Town should also be aware that Westchester County has reporting requirements for waste management for businesses with more than 100 employees.
-(Drummond\WCPB\020)

-Comment noted.
+(Drummond WCPB 020) - Response 2-5: Comment noted.
 The Preferred Alternative is exclusively residential and would not include any businesses with more than 100 employees.
 The Applicant would work with the Town to continue to advance the County's recommendations through the site plan review process.
-Each townhouse will include a two-car garage to store containers for solid waste and recyclables and the existing office building, to be converted to multifamily use, has adequate storage spaces for solid waste and recyclables.

-We appreciate the applicant's proposed use of permeable pavement, and the extensive use of bioretention and other aboveground stormwater management techniques.
+Each townhouse will include a two-car garage to store containers for solid waste and recyclables and the existing office building, to be converted to multifamily use, has adequate storage spaces for solid waste and recyclables. - Comment 2-6: We appreciate the applicant's proposed use of permeable pavement, and the extensive use of bioretention and other aboveground stormwater management techniques.
 We encourage the Town to work with the applicant to include as much further green or sustainable building technology into the development as possible.
 In addition, the Town and the applicant should give consideration towards the provision of electric vehicle parking capabilities as well as charging facilities for electric bicycles.
-(Drummond\WCPB\020)

-Comment noted.
+(Drummond_WCPB_020) - Response 2-6: Comment noted.
 The Applicant would work with the Town on advancing these recommendations through the site plan review process.
+FEIS

-FEIS Chapter 2, "Environmental Analysis," includes a discussion of the Preferred Alternative's consistency with the New York State Climate Leadership and Community Protection Act which was passed in 2019.
+Chapter 2, "Environmental Analysis," includes a discussion of the Preferred Alternative's consistency with the New York State Climate Leadership and Community Protection Act which was passed in 2019.
 Among other design considerations, the Preferred Alternative would incorporate green building technologies such as green roof areas, energy efficient appliances, LED lighting, and charging options for electric vehicles.